metova/our-boxen/README.md

 This repository template is just a basic example of _how_ to do things with them.

 ## Getting Started

+### Please read before getting started

+Be sure to remove the following before getting started:

+* RVM.
+See RVM docs for removing it.
+* Homebrew.
+Boxen using it's own version.
+See [here](https://github.com/Homebrew/homebrew/wiki/FAQ#how-do-i-uninstall-homebrew) *be sure to use `brew list` to see what packages you have so you can write a puppet script to re-download them.* See Guide for setting up your personal manifest reinstalling homebrew packages with boxen at the bottom of this readme ßafter installing boxen for reinstalling homebrew packages

 To give you a brief overview, we're going to: